erikkaincolor/afrotech-2024-feedback/README.md

 - [x] Ensure enough staff are available so employees can take breaks and stay refreshed.
 Nobody benefits from having just three people working a crowd of 15k job-seekers over 3.5 days with 9-hour shifts.

+- [x] This is from a senior exec: A possible workshop each day on how to dress professionally (if that's your goal), the psychology behind what looks and appearances do in the job hunt and how to put your best foot forward.
+Yes some tech landscapes have remote-first and a lax office dress code, but that initial impression and what you're wearing counts!
+This will be helpful for those coming into corporate jobs for the first time, old and young alike.

 - [x] A break room for corporate sponsors would be helpful, so attendees don’t interrupt their rest periods.
+They sometimes look on the job and are often pulled out of a lunch break to assist.

 - [x] The $10-a-slice pizza in the expo hall felt a bit predatory.
 In contrast, Chick-fil-A did well with their stand, though their pricing likely reflected the convenience.